eu-cdse/documentation/APIs/openEO/federation/backends/api.md

 ### Credits

-The second criterium for authorization is based on credits that are available to a user.
-Credits allow the platform to limit the volume of data access and processing operations that a user can perform during a given time frame.
-The amount of available credits depends on the subscription.
+The authorization also depends on the number of credits available to a user.
+These credits allow the platform to limit the volume of data access and processing operations that a user can perform during a given time frame.
+The number of available credits depends on the user's active subscription.
-When the credit balance of a user goes below zero, processing operations can be blocked.
+When the user's credit balance goes below zero, processing operations can be blocked.

 ### Aggregator rules

-Based on the subscription and available credits, the aggregator can implement these rules:
+Based on the user's subscription and available credits, the aggregator can implement these rules:

-1. Credit checks to block starting of batch jobs, synchronous requests to /result and viewing services.
+1. Credit checks to block starting of batch jobs, synchronous requests to /result and viewing services
 2. Rate limiting (TBD)

 ### Backend rules

-Some authorization rules will need to be enforced by the backends themselves:
+Certain authorization rules will need to be enforced by the backend systems:

-1. Basic access and access to user specific resources based on subscription role.
+1. Basic access and access to user specific resources based on subscription role
 2. Number of concurrent batch jobs
 3. Available processing resources, batch job priorities
 4. Batch job result data volume